-Part 1: 2x Internal Assessment Standards which will prepare pupils for part 2 chosen by pupil.
+2x Internal Assessment Standards which will prepare students Part 1:

-Part 2: External Achievement Standard.
-The development and production of 3x A1 folio boards of related works on a theme
+for part 2.

-Level 2 in Photography or Art would be an advantage.
+External Achievement Standard.
+The development and Part 2: production of 3x A1 folio boards of related works on a theme chosen by student.

-Entry dependant on ability to reach standard required at this level.
+- Level 2 in Photography or Art would be an advantage. - Entry dependant on ability to reach standard required at this level.